The BEF Symplectic Form: A Lagrangian Perspective: Adding a spatial boundary

 Finally we have to show that $ \Omega_{BEF}$ is independent of the sigmoid or, equivalently, that symplectic flux is conserved.
 Given two different sigmoids we can write

 Using the cyclicity of $Q_{\p}$ this expression becomes

 where we have already used $Q_\p\dt\p=0$.
 For general covariant theories, $[Q_{\p},\tau]$ will have precisely the same structure as $[Q_{\p},\sigma]$, just localized to the spatial boundary instead of the space-like Cauchy slice.
 This means, the above expression is just $\Omega_{BEF}$ localized on the spatial boundary region $\Gamma'$ between $\pd\Sigma_1$ and $\pd\Sigma_2$.
-It equals the symplectic flux contribution in \ref{symplflux}, which is typically set to zero by the boundary conditions.\footnote{In a more general setting, the flux might be non-zero and an important quantity to compute, for instance if the boundary is some sort of interface rather than a physical boundary.
-Also for some theories, especially non-local theories like string field theory, it is not known how to apply conssistent boundary conditions.}
+It equals the symplectic flux contribution in \ref{symplflux}, which is typically set to zero by the boundary conditions.\footnote{In a more general setting, the flux might be non-zero and an important quantity to compute, for instance, if the boundary is some sort of interface rather than a physical boundary.
+Also for some theories, especially non-local theories like string field theory, it is not known how to apply consistent boundary conditions.} In the case where $\pd\Sigma_1=\pd\Sigma_2$, we trivially get $ \Omega_{BEF}=\Omega_{BEF}'$. \\ Also note that the proof of section \ref{main proof} will go through after specifying boundary conditions and adding an appropriate boundary Lagrangian, following section \ref{CPSF}.